Devon McLorg, Director of Education, BRAC USA

 Remote Play Labs

-With the onset of COVID-19, BRAC is adapting the Play Lab model for remote learning, ensuring delivery of quality early learning opportunities to children affected by the crisis, and helping them build better futures at a crucial stage of their development.
-Building on the foundation of the Play Lab model, BRAC is safely delivering remote playful learning experiences for children ages three to eight through radio and telecommunications platforms.
+During the onset of COVID-19, BRAC adapted the Play Lab model for remote learning, ensuring delivery of quality early learning opportunities to children affected by the crisis, and helping them build better futures at a crucial stage of their development.
+Building on the foundation of the Play Lab model, BRAC is safely delivering remote playful learning experiences for children up to age eight through radio and telecommunications platforms.

-- Radio Play Labs: To expand our reach even further and reach millions of additional families, BRAC is adapting elements of its flagship Play Curriculum and parenting curriculum for national and community radio.
-During the radio sessions, Play Leaders and teachers lead interactive, playful activities for literacy and numeracy, hold storytelling sessions, and share messages on child development, positive parenting, nutrition, stimulation, safety, and wellbeing.
+- Radio Play Labs: To expand our reach even further, BRAC adapted elements of its flagship Play Curriculum and parenting curriculum for national and community radio.
+During the radio sessions, Play Leaders and teachers lead interactive, playful activities for literacy and numeracy; hold storytelling sessions; and share messages on child development, positive parenting, nutrition, stimulation, safety, and wellbeing.
 Parents and older siblings are actively encouraged to participate and help create a child-friendly and playful environment at home.

 Founded in Bangladesh in 1972 as a small relief effort, BRAC is now a world-class global development organization working in eleven countries around the world Ranked the number one NGO in the world for the sixth time in 2020, BRAC runs programs in education, youth empowerment, health care, agriculture, humanitarian response, and more.
 Play Labs build on the organization's expertise as one of the world’s leading education providers for marginalized children, with more than 12 million graduates of its pre-primary and primary programs.